pandichef/panTeX/README.md

 to the *rendered* version of markdown file.

 # The Development Server (Edit Mode)
 `python -m pantex.edit mytemplate.md` enables an in-browser version of the LaTeX report.
 It's not quite as pretty as the pdf version, but it offers a near real time rendering experience.
-(Rendering of pdf reports is typically too slow for editing.)
+(Rendering of pdf reports is typically too slow for editing and requires the file to re-opened after each render.)
 If you need the html files, they can be found at `mytemplate.html` and `assets/`.